Stonkser7/Bruh-Galactic/README.md

-For setup Bruh Galactic you need go to the "SetupBruhgalactic/Debug/SetupBruhgalactic.msi" in repository catalog and click "Download" button
+For setup Bruh Galactic you need go to the "SetupBruhgalactic/Debug/SetupBruhgalactic.msi" in repository catalog and click "Download" button. ^_^
 Enjoy!